nick-lehmann/SnakeCharmerGuide/games/README.md

 and the [random](https://docs.python.org/3/library/random.html) module to generate the password.
 NOTE: Take a look at the [`join()` method](https://docs.python.org/3/library/stdtypes.html#str.join)

+### Fizzbuzz

+fizzbuzz is a math game for children to teach them about division.
+Write a function that plays the fizzbuzz game.
+It takes an argument that is the upper limit for the game.

+fizzbuzz is played like this:
+- You start at 1
+- With each turn, you count up by one.
+- If the number is divisible by 3, print "Fizz"
+- If the number is divisible by 5, print "Buzz"
+- If the number is divisible by 3 and 5, print "Fizzbuzz"
+- If none of the three conditions is true, just print the number

+Example: n = 20
+=> 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, 16, 17, Fizz, 19, Buzz

 ### 🐟 Lanternfish

 > This is game is from [Advent of Code 2021 Day 6](https://adventofcode.com/2021/day/6)

 We are diving in the ocean when we notice a swarm of Lanterfishes.
-After observing a while you notice that every 7 days a Lanterfish reproduces and creates a new Lanterfish.
+After observing a while you notice that every 7 days a Lanternfish reproduces and creates a new Lanterfish.
 The Lanternfish needs 2 days before it can start creating children.

-We can assume that every Lanterfish has an internal clock that counts down 1 each day.
+We can assume that every Lanternfish has an internal clock that counts down 1 each day.

 **Rules**

 - When the counter reaches 0, it resets to 6 and creates a new Lanternfish with an internal counter of 8
-- Otherwise just count down by 1
+- Otherwise, just count down by 1

 Now we want to track a swarm of Lanternfishes.
-To do so we have a list if fishes with it's internal clocks.
+To do so we have a list of fish with their internal clocks.

 **Example**

 Starting with 5 Lanternfishes with an internal clock of 3, 4, 3, 1 and 2.
-After 10 days the swarm counts 12 fishes.
+After 10 days the swarm counts 12 fish.

 ```
 Initial state: 3,4,3,1,2